+Section 3.
 Behaviors That Are Not Allowed

-- You are NOT allowed to do or attempt to do the following: - cheat or otherwise get an unfair advantage on the PSAT 8/9, - copy or record test questions, memorize questions for the purpose of writing them down later, or take a screenshot during the test, - interfere with or bypass Bluebook's security features, - have any applications running on your testing device other than Bluebook or approved technology. - access or use any digital resource(s) or website(s) during the test or breaks, - fail to turn in or store away a mobile phone by following your school's process, - use an answer key or receive information from other persons about test questions, - discuss or share information about test questions with others, - talk to or otherwise communicate with others during the test, - allow anyone to see your test questions or answers or attempt to see or copy others' test questions or answers, - look at notes, electronic devices, textbooks, websites, or any other resources during the test or during breaks, - have information on your clothing, shoes, or body, - wear a brimmed cap or the hood on a hooded shirt or jacket during the test, - share a calculator with another person or use a calculator on any test section other than the Math section, - leave the testing room permanently prior to the end of all sections of the test, - take a testing device from the testing room or test site during the test or breaks, - go to a locker or leave your designated testing area at any time during the test or breaks. - take the test for someone else or have someone else take the test for you, - provide false information to College Board, - disturb others during the test, - engage in unruly, aggressive or violent behavior, - fail to follow these rules or directions given by the testing staff.
+You are NOT allowed to do or attempt to do the following:

+- cheat or otherwise get an unfair advantage on the PSAT 8/9, - copy or record test questions, memorize questions for the purpose of writing them down later, or take a screenshot during the test, - interfere with or bypass Bluebook security features, - have any applications running on your testing device other than Bluebook or approved technology, - access or use any phone or other mobile device during the test or breaks, - access or use any digital resource(s) or website(s) during the test or breaks, including AI (artificial intelligence) tools such as ChatGPT, Photomath, and similar apps, - fail to turn in or store away a mobile phone by following your school's process, - use an answer key or receive information from other people about test questions, - discuss or share information about test questions with others, - talk to or otherwise communicate with others during the test, - allow anyone to see your test questions or answers or attempt to see or copy others' test questions or answers, - look at notes, electronic devices, textbooks, websites, or any other resources during the test or during breaks, - have information on your clothing, shoes, or body, - wear a brimmed cap, the hood on a hooded shirt or jacket, or anything else that prevents testing staff from seeing your eyes and ears during the test (exceptions may be made for students with an accommodation, medical issue, or religious reason), - share a calculator with another person or use a calculator on any test section other than the Math section, - leave the testing room after you are finished without being dismissed by staff, - take a testing device from the testing room or test site during the test or breaks, - go to a locker at any time during the test or breaks, - take the test for someone else or have someone else take the test for you, - provide false information to College Board, - disturb others during the test, - engage in unruly, aggressive, or violent behavior, - fail to follow these rules or directions given by the testing staff.